magentabusiness/magentabusiness.github.io/_includes/docs/mobile-center/applications.md

 - **Add new applications**: Create configurations for new mobile apps to integrate with ThingsBoard.
 - **Edit the existing applications**: Update application details, such as package names, statuses, versions, or store information.
-- **Delete applications**: Remove obsolete or unused application configurations from the ThingsBoard platform.
+- **Delete applications**: Remove obsolete or unused application configurations from the IoT Hub platform.

 ## Add application